Engineer · Builder · Adventurer · In that order, depending on the week

 My job — at Savant, and on side-projects too — is to put a strong team in front of the best available tools, then get out of the way.
 The leader's work is the conditions, not the keystrokes.
 Hire people who'll grow into harder problems than they walked in with.
 Mentor them through the hard parts.
 Defend the work upward; pass the credit downward.
 Give them tooling that punches above its weight, and engineering principles loud enough to keep the leverage honest.

 The principles don't change.
 Read the diff.
 Test the change.
 Own the outcome.
-AI doesn't relieve a builder of judgment — it amplifies whichever judgment is already there.
-Sloppy taste produces sloppy output, faster.
-Good taste compresses years of work into months.
+The tools got sharper; the standard didn't move.
 Best people.
 Best tools.
 Engineering as guardrails.
 Repeat the recipe.

 Your leadership style, coupled with your strong advocacy for your team, are significant reasons I have chosen to continue to work at Savant.
 Your mentorship is genuinely one of the most rewarding aspects of my role. — Software Engineer, Savant · 2023